Cleopatra — "The greatest glory is not in never falling, but in rising every time we fall."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"My love for Antony is stronger than death."
+"My love for Antony is greater than any empire."

 Last active pharaoh of Ptolemaic Egypt who allied with both Julius Caesar and Mark Antony; her suicide ended the Egyptian dynasty.
 Closely associated with Mark Antony (her partner and co-suicide) and Julius Caesar (her earlier ally and father of Caesarion).
 For an intellectual contrast, see Augustus, first Roman emperor (Octavian) — Augustus's defeat of Cleopatra at Actium ended Hellenistic Egypt and started the Roman imperial era.
 His propaganda machine framed Cleopatra as the foreign queen threatening Roman virtue — the founding template of East-corruption-versus-Roman-discipline rhetoric.